iFixit/core-design/readme.md

 ## Naming Components

 When creating new component tags, use the `core-` prefix.

-For example, `core-button`, `core-icon`, etc.
+For example: `core-button`, `core-icon`, etc.

 ## Hosting the app